 Inverters are almost always warranted for five years, but there are sometimes upgrade options that extend the warranty to 10 years or more.

-These upgrades are usually not free and may be offered at the time the solar panel is sold or installed, and can offer higher value if other warranties cost less, but it's important to understand how much the cost can go up.
+These upgrades are usually not free and may be offered at the time the solar panel such as mono silicon solar panel is sold or installed, and can offer higher value if other warranties cost less, but it's important to understand how much the cost can go up.

-The warranty for the installation is provided by the installer, not the manufacturer of the solar panel or other system components, and typically, this warranty is for one or two years.
+The warranty for the installation is provided by the installer, not the manufacturer of the full black solar panel or other system components, and typically, this warranty is for one or two years.

 In some cases, the installation warranty period may be 10 years, but this is not common, and asking the installer about the solar panel warranty period is critical to understanding the system.